parowdude/vvvectorrr/README.md

-# Vector and Elasticsearch Docker Setup
+# Vvvectorrr Fortigate log parser and normalizer
 <!-- ![image info](./assets/vvveeecctooorrrr.png) -->
 This repository contains a Docker setup for running Vector with Elasticsearch.
-Vector uses the configuration provided in `vector.toml`.
+Vector uses the configuration provided in `vector.toml`.\
+This will normalize foritigate logs into more usefull information and store them in elaticseach

 <img src="./assets/vvveeecctooorrrr.png" alt="VectorAIGenerated" width="400"/>